DETAILED ACTION

 Greyscale

-Regarding claims 10-11, US’970 teaches the cleaning liquid of claim 1.
-US’970 does not explicitly teach the composition is used for cleaning a substrate that includes a titanium component-containing layer and has been subjected to dry etching, with regard to claim 10 and is used for cleaning the substrate that has been subjected to dry etching using a titanium component-containing hard mask by a wiring process, with regard to claim 11.
-However, it is noted that the applicant claimed configuration of the “cleaning liquid" recites the intended use of the composition.
+Regarding claim 11, US’295 teaches the cleaning liquid composition of claim 10.
+US’295 does not explicitly teach wherein the cleaning liquid is used for cleaning the substrate that has been subjected to dry etching using a titanium component-containing hard mask by a wiring process.
+However, it is noted that the applicant claimed configuration of the "cleaning liquid" recites the intended use of the composition.
 And a recitation of the intended use of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
-The composition of US’970 teaches a composition for treating an etched substrate including metal layers that can include TiW (para.
-72-73, 112) including all the limitations recited in claim 1 and therefore would be capable of cleaning/removing etching residue containing a titanium compound from a substrate to the same degree as the cleaning liquid recited in claim 1.
-Claims 10 and 11 do not further limit the composition ingredients and therefore do not structurally change the composition of claim 1.
-Therefore, one of ordinary skill in the art at the time the invention was made would have known that the structural limitations of the composition taught by the prior art and the composition claimed would have been the same and since the claim is directed towards a composition, the composition is independent of the intended use.
+The composition of US'295 teaches a composition for treating an etched substrate including metal layers including all the compositional components recited in claim 1, as discussed above, and therefore would be capable of being used for cleaning the substrate that has been subjected to dry etching using a titanium component-containing hard mask by a wiring process to the same degree as the cleaning liquid recited in claim 1.
+Claim 11 do not further limit the composition ingredients and therefore does not structurally change the composition of claim 1.
+As a result, one of ordinary skill in the art at the time the invention was made would have known that the structural limitations of the composition taught by the prior art and the composition claimed would have been the same and since the claim is directed towards a composition, the composition is independent of the intended use.

 Response to Amendment